Starting a Law Firm: LLP vs. PC

 All structures allow members of these entities to limit their liability for business debts owed by the company.

+Both PCs and LLCs provide limited liability protection, meaning that the owners' personal assets are generally protected from business debts and claims.
 Tax advantages and disadvantages exist for both PCs and LLCs, depending on which state you will be operating in.
 PC law firm taxation is based on the net profits of the corporation.
 Owners may be subject to double taxation if they receive after-tax net profits.

 LLCs are exempt from state taxes in most jurisdictions, although there are a few states that require taxation.
 Additionally, many states have an annual registration requirement and fee.

-What Is a PLLC?
+What Is a Professional Limited Liability Company (PLLC)?

 A PLLC is a professional limited liability company.
 This business structure is reserved specifically for licensed professionals.
 Not every state recognizes this type of limited liability protection, but more do than don't.
 One of the principal benefits for licensed professionals operating under a professional limited liability company is the financial liability protection they enjoy from other members' actions.
 However, they are on the hook for their own actions when they cause harm.